TanishqCh07/customer-behavior-analysis/README.md

 # customer-behavior-analysis

 # Overview
 This project analyzes customer behavior using Python and data science techniques.
-It provides insights into customer personas, purchasing patterns, and segmentation, enabling businesses to tailor their strategies for better engagement and growth.
+It provides insights into customer personas, purchasing patterns, and segmentation, enabling businesses to tailor their strategies for better engagement & growth.

 ### Key Features
 - **Data Preprocessing**: Cleaning and preparing data for analysis.